imirransom7/Anime-Recommendation-App/README.md

 -User profile to save your favorites and save later options

--The tools I will use are Python, Pandas, JHipster, HTML, CSS, and MySQL
+-The technologies I will be using are Python, Pandas, Flask, Tableau, HTML, CSS, SQLite, Spark

 ## Datasets